brunopk/myspends/README.md

      - `completed`
    - The following keys are optional in `main.sheets.pending.columns`:
      - `subCategory`
 3. Copy the content of *html/GSite.html* to the corresponding part of the Google Site in order to edit the web interface.
+Take into account that available options for dropdowns in Google Forms must match with options in the HTML.

 ---